HOPE-NEXUS/poketwo_Autocatcher/README.md

 This bot project was created around 2021.
 Its purpose was to address the issue of individuals selling low-quality hint autocatchers for Poketwo.

 ## Features
-While this codebase is no longer actively maintained, here are some of the features it offered during its active development:
+While this codebase is no longer actively maintained, here are some of the features:

     Support for multiple alternate accounts (alts).
     Autocatching functionality for Poketwo.